NASA's Mission to Pluto and the Kuiper Belt

 Our science team is already analyzing all of this data and working to publish the discoveries from them.

 Let me go back to the search for a new KBO flyby target, starting with our plan for 2024.
 We’ll conduct ground-based observations using some of the largest telescopes in the world, including the Japanese Subaru telescope in Hawaii, which has been the backbone of our previous KBO searches.
 We are also looking at how we might be able to use the NASA Hubble Space Telescope and the NASA James Webb Space Telescope, as well as the yet-to-be-launched NASA Roman Space Telescope, to search.
 And we are going even further by creating data analysis tools that harness better AI machine learning techniques to detect even harder-to-find KBOs.

 Meanwhile, the New Horizons engineering team is planning on a major upgrade of the software that will allow the spacecraft to run on reduced power levels for the duration of the mission.
 This software will undergo a design review in January, code development later in 2024, intensive testing across late 2024 and early 2025, and will then be transmitted through NASA’s Deep Space Network to New Horizons’ onboard computer in the spring or summer of 2025.

 The New Horizons science team held its most recent meeting at Boston University in late October.
 (Image credit: NASA New Horizons)

 And before I close, I want to remind you that we continue to refresh our website at http://pluto.jhuapl.edu/ to include details about New Horizons activities in our second extended mission.

 Well, that’s my latest update.
 I want to wish you a safe and joyful end to your year, happy holidays, and all the best for 2024!

-Well, that's it for now.
-I’ll write again soon.
-Until then, I hope you’ll keep exploring — just as we do!
+I’ll write again in early 2024.
+In the meantime, I hope you’ll always keep exploring — just as we do!